STAR SPOTLIGHT: Luis Arraez, 2022 AL batting champ

-It’s almost a shame Aaron Judge had a once-in-a-lifetime season in 2022.
+It’s almost a shame Aaron Judge had a once-in-a-lifetime season in 2022 highlighted by slamming 62 homers.
 The Yankee right-fielder’s quest to break the AL single-season home run record — while vying for a rare triple crown — completely overshadowed the accomplishments of Luis Arraez.

 The then-Twins infielder hit .316, enough to win the American League batting title — and prevent Judge, the runner-up with .311, from achieving the first triple crown since Miguel Cabrera in 2012.

-Hitting .300 in 2022 was typical for Arraez, who has reached that mark in three of his first four years, good for a .317 career average in an era when power is seen as a more valuable commodity than contact.
+Arraez has hit .300 in four of his first five years, a now-rare commodity in an era when power is seen as a more valuable commodity than contact.

 Born in San Felipe, Venezuela, Arraez signed with the Twins as a 16 year old and made his major league debut in 2019, quickly becoming a fan favorite with his clutch hitting and penchant for getting on base.
 He hit .334 in 92 games and finished sixth in the AL Rookie of the Year voting.